List of all articles

 When you change a Web page, the change takes effect immediately.
 However, you may need to clear your Web browser's cache to see it.

-Our Web server software does not treat URLs as being case sensitive.
-In other words, URLs pointing to "mypage.html" and "MyPage.html" will both work.
+Our web servers usually do not treat URLs as being case sensitive.
+In other words, URLs pointing to "mypage.html" and "MyPage.html" will usually both work.
+However, it’s best not to rely on this feature.

 Explains how to avoid common mistakes when creating a site.